 A big sale is on the line.
 Your customer requires that you achieve a SOC 2 Type 2 certification before they will sign the contract for your service.
 Their purchasing department is holding up the purchase until they see your SOC 2 report.
 Panic sets in.
 How long does it take to get a SOC 2?
 Is the timing different for a Type 1 or a Type 2?
-Should we go straight into a Type 2?
-The deal hinges on the ability to get this SOC 2 report and time is of the essence!
+Should we skip Type 1 and go straight into a Type 2?
+The deal hinges on the ability to get this SOC 2 report, and time is of the essence!

 To make an informed decision on timing, it is important to understand the difference between a Type 1 and a Type 2 certification.
-A Type 1 is a ‘point in time’ audit.
+A Type 1 is a point-in-time audit.
 It can be any point in time and is typically on the last day of a month, but could be any day.
 For a Type 1, the design of the controls are being assessed through a test of one (aka the most perfect) sample of each control.
-The auditor will walk through each control to assess whether all SOC 2 ‘criteria’ have been met and whether they cover all of the security ‘promises (i.e. principle service commitments and system requirements)’ you have made for your product.
+The SOC 2 auditor will walk through each control to assess whether all SOC 2 criteria have been met and whether they cover all of the security "promises (i.e. principle service commitments and system requirements)" you have made for your product.

-A Type 2 audit builds on the Type 1 and assesses the controls over a ‘period of time’.
-Auditors will select samples and perform tests to determine how well the controls have been operating.
+A Type 2 audit builds on the Type 1 and assesses the controls over a "period of time."
+Wondering how SOC 2 auditors test?
+They'll select samples and perform tests to determine how well the controls have been operating.
 The minimum period of time for a Type 2 is three months, but the typical time period is 12 months.
 The audit repeats every 12 months but doesn't have to be synced to the calendar year.
 Many organizations choose a quarter-end for their annual cadence.

 Your customer will most likely pressure you to become certified as quickly as possible.
 If they ask for a SOC 2 and enough revenue is on the line, you are likely to comply with whatever they ask.
 However, there is no harm in asking your customer contact if you can send them a Type 1 and then commit to a Type 2 later in the year or even next year.
 This buys you time and they may say OK!

-The typical SOC 2 timeline is a readiness assessment ‘now’; a Type 1 3-6 months later (depending on how many items there are to fix as a result of the assessment); then a Type 2 at least 3-6 months after the Type 1.
+The typical SOC 2 timeline is a readiness assessment to start, a Type 1 three to six months later (depending on how many items there are to fix as a result of the assessment), then a Type 2 at least three to six months after the Type 1.

 What if you need a Type 1 as soon as possible?
 The good news is that it is achievable.
 The bad news is that you may need to sacrifice product development time and it will be a lot of work across the organization.
 This time frame will likely require all hands on deck.